rails/commands/README.md

 -----------

 1. The test runner needs to run in the same process, not use Rake (as it shells out).
 So the test class needs to be instantiated directly and run under the test environment.
-1. Generating models seem to be bust for some reason.